Major attractions of the Everest Base Camp Trek

 o Trekking Region: Everest/Khumbu region of Nepal's North East Himalayan Region

 o Trek difficulty: moderate to adventurous with tough of high altitude

-o People and culture: Majority of Sherpa people with high influence of Tibetan and Buddhist culture.
+o People and culture: The majority of Sherpa people with high influence on Tibetan and Buddhist culture.

 o Accommodation: Hotels and lodge during the trek

 o Maximum elevation: 5545 meters (Kalapathhar) and 5,364 meters (Everest Base Camp).